freenas/freenas-docs/userguide/tn_initial.rst

 each rail to the rack using the topmost and bottommost screw holes.
 The folded ends of the rails should be inside the corners of the rack.
-:numref:`Figure %s: Front Left rail <appliance28>`
+:numref:`Figure %s <appliance28>`
 shows the front left attachments for an L-type rack.

 .. _appliance28:

 .. figure:: images/tn_e24_front_left_rail.png

+   Front Left Rail

-:numref:`Figure %s: Rear Right rail <appliance29>`
+:numref:`Figure %s <appliance29>`
 shows the rear right attachments for an L-type rack.

 .. _appliance29:

 .. figure:: images/tn_e24_right_rear_rail.png

+   Rear Right Rail

 .. index:: Install E24 Expansion Shelf into Rack

 Next, install the E24 expansion shelf into the rack.

-.. note:: to avoid personal injury, do not install drives into the E24 expansion shelf before racking.
+.. note:: To avoid personal injury, do not install drives into the E24 expansion shelf before racking.

 With two people, place the back of the expansion shelf on the rack.